-2012 2011
+2013 2012

-d d £'000 £'000
+£'000 £'000

-Total balance sheet funds 52,106 53,842
+Total balance sheet funds 51.106 52 106

-The decrease in total balance sheet funds to £52,106k (2011: £53,842k) is the result of the release of deferred capital grants to fund capital developments in the Learning Network, and an increase in the calculated pension deficit arising from UCS's share of the assets and liabilities of the Local Government Pension Scheme in addition to the result for the year.
+The decrease in total balance sheet funds to £51,106k (2012: £52,106k) is the result of the release of deferred capital grants, including those which relate to capital developments in the Learning Network.
+This was partly offset by an increase in the income and expenditure reserve and a reduction in the pension reserve liability relating to UCS' calculated share of the Local Government Pension Scheme.